ddev/ddev-gitlab-ci/docs/docker.md

 # Docker in Docker

-The following examples shows how to configure the GitLab Runner to use DDEV within the docker executor (DockerInDocker).
+The following example describes how to configure the GitLab Runner to use DDEV within the docker executor (DockerInDocker).

 * GitLab [Docker in Docker docs](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker)